deeplearning4j/deeplearning4j/dbn-iris-tutorial.md

 ### Loading the data

 DL4J uses an object called a DataSet to load data into a neural network.
 A DataSet is an easy way to store data (and its associated labels) which we want to make predictions about.
 The columns First and Second, below, are both NDArrays.
 One of the NDArrays will hold the data’s attributes; the other holds the label.
+(To run the example, [use this file](https://github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/iris/IrisExample.java).)

 ![input output table](../img/ribbit_table.png)